 - Blood flow to the heart (coronary artery supply blocked)

-- The valves are sticking and not allowing flow
+- The valves are sticking and not allowing the flow

 - The electrical timing is not right

-Chest pains on exercise suggest angina.
+Chest pains during exercise suggest angina.
 Valves not working will soon make you short of breath and electrical timing will affect your pulse rate.
-Trying to simplify these conditions is not easy but I want to give you some overview.
-Hearts need more the blood and electrical conduction to make them work.
+Trying to simplify these conditions is not easy but I want to give you an overview.
+Hearts need more blood and electrical conduction to make them work.
 We have dedicated hormones and sensors all around our body.
 The kidneys play a vital role in maintaining fluid balance and blood pressure.
-This paints a complex series of interrelated working parts to the body.
+This paints a complex series of interrelated working parts of the body.
 In my job flow to the limb and feet are vital and it all starts with the heart.

 Using your own blood pressure measuring equipment

 You can buy pressure measuring equipment from the internet or your pharmacy.
 It is accessible and now digital so you don’t need a stethoscope.
 Here are a few tips.
 Home equipment is not tested regularly and may be inaccurate.
 If you keep using the pressure cuff, trying to improve your blood pressure, you will become over-anxious.
 Try to test it at the same time each day.
 You are looking for trends only.
 Only a trained medical professional should interpret blood pressure.
 He or she will also be looking to see what is normal for you.
 Values vary between ethnic groups, men and women and those who are active or in high-stress occupations.